Request For Comment on Draft Specification for The CXING Programming Language.

 The equals() function returns true if the string equals s2 and false otherwise.
 If the 2 strings are of the same length, it is guaranteed that the comparison is done without cryptographically exploitable time side-channel.

-The unmap() function unmaps the parsed representation, thus making it no longer usable.
+The unmap() function unmaps the parsed representation, thus making it no longer usable, and returns true.
 The variable can then only be finalized (or overwritten, which would imply a finalization).
 The trunc() function cannot be called on the string unless there's no active mapping of the string.

 Library for the Describing Data Structure Layout